iklein99/homebridge-smartthings/README.md

 This is yet another smartthings plugin for Homebridge.
 This requires no access to the legacy smartthings app, and doesn't require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.
+## Fixed in version 1.5.5
+* If smartthings returns an invalid status value on a sensor device, it will retry 5 times before removing the service.

+## Fixed in version 1.5.4
+Corrected status handling for mult-component devices.
 ## Fixed in version 1.5.3
 * Fixed double push issue on buttons